Bhubaneswar Behera: Career

-Behera was selected by the Government of India as a "Post-war reconstruction scholar" to pursue higher education abroad.
-He studied hydraulics and fluid mechanics at the State University of Iowa and wrote his master's thesis on "A Length Criterion of Hydraulic Jump" under the guidance of Professor Poesy.
+Behera was selected by the Government of India as one of the Post-war Reconstruction Scholars to pursue higher education abroad.
+He studied hydraulics and fluid mechanics at the State University of Iowa and wrote his Master's thesis on "A Length Criterion for the Hydraulic Jump" in a collaborative effort with his Indian peer, Asrar Ahmad Qureshy, with Professor Poesy serving as their Adviser in 1947.
 He was trained in model studies and dam construction in Denver, Colo., and project planning under the Tennessee Valley Authority.

 He joined the Kalahandi State Government as an irrigation engineer in 1947.
 The princely state of Kalahandi was incorporated into the state of Odisha in 1948.
 "Professor" Behera was deputed to work on the Hirakud Dam project, where he worked as the assistant engineer and executive engineer until 1956.
 Over this period, Behera produced two valuable research papers: "A Mathematical Formula for Design of Earth Slopes" and "Mathematical Formula for Non-Silting and Non-Eroding Velocities in Erodible Channels" for the journal of The Institution of Engineers (India).
 Both papers were highly appraised.

-Behera joined the University College of Engineering, Burla, as a professor of civil engineering in 1958.
+Behera joined the University College of Engineering, Burla, as a professor of Civil Engineering in 1958.
 He eventually became the principal of the college in 1961.
 He later joined the Regional Engineering College in Rourkela in February 1962 as its first principal, and remained thus till 1971.
 He was appointed the vice-chancellor of Sambalpur University in 1971 and held this position till 1976.
 In 1977, the Government of India dispatched him to the Democratic Republic of Liberia in West Africa as an adviser for technical education.

 He held many other roles in the Government of Odisha.
 He was appointed as a member of the Das Committee by the Government of Odisha to recommend the establishment of colleges in the state.
 Behera also worked as a member of the Orissa State Planning Board and the Union Public Service Commission until 1981.
 He officially retired from his work on January 1, 1981, and returned to his native village, Mundraguda, in the Dharmagarh subdivision of Kalahandi District, Orissa.